apache/kudu/docs/design-docs/location-awareness.md

     connection between locations is not reliable or has high latency.

--   Support location-aware clients so at minimum a location-aware client performing a READ\_CLOSEST scan will read from the same location if possible.
+-   Support location-aware clients so at minimum a location-aware client performing a CLOSEST\_REPLICA scan will read from the same location if possible.
 -   Enhance the rebalancing tool to preserve placement policies if they hold and to move replicas to enforce placement policies if they are